 Generally, each student’s work will be assessed in relation to how successfully she has realized

-the Expectations of a Bennington Education (see attached).
+the expectations of a Bennington education.
 Beyond these expectations, each

 discipline may have additional methods of assessment and/or opportunities for engagement